Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: The -matrix property

 The stoichiometric space has maximal dimension and

-Consequently, $\mmN$ is injective over $\mmK_g(\mmN,\mmI)$ (Proposition~\ref{openpos2}), hence also over $\mmK(\mmN,\mmI)$ (Theorem~\ref{equiv}).
+Consequently, $\mmN$ (or $A$) is injective over $\mmK^g_{m,n}(Z)$ (Proposition~\ref{openpos2}), hence also over $\mmK_{m,n}(Z)$ (Theorem~\ref{equiv}).
 However, the product of the minors obtained by removing the second row and column is positive, while that obtained by removing the third row and column is negative.
-Hence, $-J_c(f_{\kappa,\bv})$ is not a $P_0$-matrix.
-In fact, the open network associated to $(\mmN,\mmI)$ is not injective. \end{example}
+Hence, $-J_c(f_{\kappa,V})$ is not a $P_0$-matrix.
+In fact, the open network associated to $\mmN$ with influence specification $Z$ is not injective. \end{example}

-\begin{example} Consider Example~\ref{ex:dsr}, which is like Example~\ref{counterexample}, but with a change in the coefficient of $S_3$ in the last reaction.
-In that case the stoichiometric space has dimension two.
+\begin{example} Consider Example~\ref{ex:dsr}, which is similar Example~\ref{counterexample}, but with the coefficient of $S_3$ changed in the last reaction.
+The stoichiometric space has dimension two.
 All non-zero products involving $2\times 2$ matrices in criterion $(*)$ have negative sign and, hence, $(*)$ is not fulfilled.
-However, since all the products have the same sign (as we saw in Example~\ref{ex:dsr}), then the network is injective over $\mmK(\mmN,\mmI)$. \end{example}
+However, since all products have the same sign (as we saw in Example~\ref{ex:dsr}), then the network is injective over $\mmK_{m,n}(Z)$. \end{example}